JustATrick/accu-website/README.md

 I don't think we discussed the local groups page.
 Do they need more support?
 More pages, articles and events, all under control of the group organiser?

+Advertising - is Seb selling space on the site?
+Does he need to administer campaigns?
+Is he using an ad-serving platform to do that, and do we need to continue to support the same one?

 ## Non Functions

 ### Backup/Restore